uberballo/MapGenerator/documentation/ProjectSpecification.md

 Algorithms we use, are Perlin noise and OpenSimplex noise.
 If there is time, A\* may be used to test out these maps.
 We use OpenSimplex noise, as the Simplex noise is copyrighted.

 ## Time and space complexity
-The array where the maps are stored, have both time and space complexity of O(n).
+The array where the maps are stored, have both time and space complexity of O(n), O(1) when accessing.
 Classic Perlin noise time complexity is O(2^n), while the OpenSimplex noise complexity is O(n^2), for n dimensions.
 Space complexity for both is O(1).

 # Input and output